 I recommend using a tool like Thrive Leads to help you build your email list.

-By far the best way to increase your affiliate marketing sales is to create high-quality online reviews.
+By far the best way to increase your affiliate marketing sales is to create some high-quality online reviews.

 Your online reviews shouldn’t just talk about the features alone, but actually, address the kinds of problems using a product or service can help your customers overcome.